tahirrameez/GroupDocViewer/README.md

 # GroupDocViewer Web API

-This project contains WCF web serivce written in C# to expose Group Doc Viewer functionality.
+This project contains WCF web service  written in C# to expose Group Doc Viewer functionality.
 This web API will convert files sent to it into HTML or Jpeg.
 Web Service has two end points, SOAP and REST.
 Project also contains PHP code that consumes the WCF Web Service.

 ## Setup